 “Just because a concert hall doesn’t bathe its performers in a comforting wash of sound doesn’t mean it is not a good hall for the listener.”

-Conductor Sir Simon Rattle will become music director of the London Symphony Orchestra in September 2017 – and in the lead-up to that announcement, Sir Simon put the case very strongly for a world-class concert hall for London.
+Before conductor Sir Simon Rattle became music director of the London Symphony Orchestra in September 2017, he put the case very strongly for a world-class concert hall for London.

 Yes.
 There’s the Royal Festival Hall at the Southbank Centre, the Barbican (pictured above) – where Simon Rattle recently performed with the Berlin Philharmonic – the Royal Albert Hall, Cadogan Hall, Wigmore Hall, King’s Place, LSO St Luke’s, to name just a few…

-As mentioned above, cellist Julian Lloyd Webber has bemoaned the fact that, 60 years after it was built, “we are being told that the Royal Festival Hall is no longer good enough… nor any other concert hall where orchestral concerts are heard in our capital city".
+When the project was first announced, cellist Julian Lloyd Webber bemoaned the fact that, 60 years after it was built, “we are being told that the Royal Festival Hall is no longer good enough… nor any other concert hall where orchestral concerts are heard in our capital city".

-Lloyd Webber says the Royal Festival Hall is difficult for performers, because the "the slightest mistake is immediately heard".
+Lloyd Webber said the Royal Festival Hall is difficult for performers, because the "the slightest mistake is immediately heard".
 But for the same reason, it's great for the audience, who are able to hear delicate musical phrases.
-“It is no coincidence that some of the greatest performances I have ever heard have been at the festival hall,” he concludes.
+“It is no coincidence that some of the greatest performances I have ever heard have been at the festival hall,” he concluded.

-Meanwhile, The Telegraph’s music critic Ivan Hewett who recently wrote a piece called ‘Sorry, Simon, London doesn’t need another concert hall’.
+Meanwhile, The Telegraph’s music critic Ivan Hewett wrote a piece called ‘Sorry, Simon, London doesn’t need another concert hall’.

 And there has been lots of comment on Twitter: